intel/pepc/docs/misc-cstate-namespaces.md

   memory controllers, I/O controllers, and interconnects.
 Package-wide power actions, such as clock-gating the interconnect or lowering L3 voltage, occur when all cores/modules in the package enter a required hardware C-state.
 These actions are platform- and vendor-specific, often configurable via BIOS.
-For example, on Intel Granite Rapids, PC6 is triggered when OS requests C6P on all cores, all cores enter CC6, and no interconnect traffic exists (e.g., a PCIe NIC is not transferring data to main memory via DMA).
+For example, on Intel Granite Rapids, PC6 may be triggered when OS requests C6P on all cores, all cores enter CC6, and no interconnect traffic exists (e.g., a PCIe NIC is not transferring data to main memory via DMA).

 # ACPI C-states